osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

 1. In the Add Secret window, enter a **Description** for the client secret.

+1. Enter a date that the secret expires.
-1. Ensure that the expiration date is valid for the secret.
-By default, the secret expires after one year.
-It is also possible to specify that the secret **Never Expires**.
-Note that even in this case the secret can be manually deleted from the client later.
+    Ensure that the expiration date is valid for the secret.
+By default, the secret is set to expire one year after creation.
+You may specify that the secret does not expire by selecting the **Never Expires** checkbox.
+Secrets can be deleted later, including secrets that are set to never expire.

 1. Click **Add**.
     A window opens with the **Client Id** and **Client Secret**.